Eastern Bristlebird

 Protecting the Eastern Bristlebird in the wild

-The in-situ (in the wild) conservation work for the Eastern Bristlebird includes habitat management to reduce the impact of weeds and feral predators on Eastern Bristlebird populations.
+The conservation work for the Eastern Bristlebird in the wild includes habitat management to reduce the impact of weeds and feral predators on Eastern Bristlebird populations.
 Fire regimes in Eastern Bristlebird habitats are also crucial to ensure the grassy habitats are maintained for this species.
 Regular surveys are also conducted to monitor population trends.

-The Recovery Plan for the northern population of the Eastern Bristlebird includes an ex-situ component (captive breeding) that is managed by Currumbin Wildlife Sanctuary.
-The overall objective of the captive breeding program is to have a sustainable captive population that can support multiple reintroductions of bristlebirds into the wild to supplement the wild northern population.
-This captive population also acts as an insurance population against extinction.
+The Recovery Plan for the northern population of the Eastern Bristlebird includes a specialist care breeding program that is managed by Currumbin Wildlife Sanctuary.
+The overall objective of the program is to have a sustainable population in specialist care that can support multiple reintroductions of Bristlebirds into the wild to supplement the wild northern population.
+This population in specialist care also acts as an insurance population against extinction.

 Who Knew?